 Represents the physical structure of the data sources to which the Oracle BI Server submits queries.
 This layer is displayed in the right pane of the Administration Tool.

-Q: What is isolation level property in connection pool?
+Q: What is isolation level property in the connection pool?

 Isolation level on each connection to the back-end database.
 The isolation level setting controls the default transaction locking behavior for all statements issued by a connection.
 Only one of the options can be set at a time.
 It remains set for that connection until it is explicitly changed.

-Q: How many maximum number of connections can be defined in a connection pool?
+Q: How many maximum numbers of connections can be defined in a connection pool?

 The maximum number of connections allowed for this connection pool.
 The default is 10.
 This value should be determined by the database make and model and the configuration of the hardware box on which the database runs as well as the number of concurrent users who require access.

-Q: What is parameters supported option in connection Pool?
+Q: What are parameters supported option in connection Pool?

-Q: What is shared logon option in connection Pool?
+Q: What is shared login option in connection Pool?

 - If this option is not selected, connections through the connection pool use the database user ID and password specified in the DSN or in the user profile

-Q: How do I create an alias to a table in physical layer?
+Q: How do I create an alias to a table in the physical layer?

-Right Click the original table.
+Right, Click the original table.
 Choose “New Object” and choose “Alias”.
-The mistake most people make is try to bring in the same table again and rename it or choose “Duplicate” by right clicking the original table.
+The mistake most people make is trying to bring in the same table again and rename it or choose “Duplicate” by right clicking the original table.

 Q: What is the use of Alias table?

-An existing table can be used more than once by using alias table.
+An existing table can be used more than once by using the alias table.